Dano v Jobcenter Leipzig: Court of Justice

 The Grand Chamber of the Court of Justice held Ms Dano did not have sufficient resources and could not claim a right of residence in Germany.
 Therefore, they could not invoke the principle of non-discrimination in the Directive and Regulation.
 The Citizens Rights Directive article 24(2) did not require granting social assistance in the first three months of residence.
 The right to equal treatment depends on ‘residing on the basis of this Directive’.
 Under article 7(1)(b) that requires one to ‘have sufficient resources for themselves and their family members not to become a burden on the social assistance system’.
 For residence between three months and five years, economically inactive persons should have sufficient resources of their own to prevent a host member state’s welfare system being used as a means of subsistence.
 A member state should be able to refuse social assistance to economically inactive citizens.
 Domestic law can exclude migrants from ‘special non-contributory cash benefits’ although they are granted to nationals of the host member state who are in the same situation.
-The CFREU did not apply, because when member states put conditions on benefits and their extent, they are not implementing EU law.
+The Charter of Fundamental Rights of the European Union (CFR) did not apply, because when member states put conditions on benefits and their extent, they are not implementing EU law.